 An Individualized Treatment Plan

 All cases of SIBO are different.
-Due to this, it is vital to work with a trained health care professional to determine what treatments and modalities are best for you.
+Due to this, it is vital to work with a trained healthcare professional to determine what treatments and modalities are best for you.

 NDs are trained in different dietary approaches to supporting those with SIBO.
-Working with a ND can help determine which dietary changes are best for you.
+Working with an ND can help determine which dietary changes are best for you.
 Working closely with an ND regarding your diet also helps to optimize nutrient intake.

 NDs can utilize a range of natural therapies, including herbal medicine and targeted supplementation to help address SIBO overgrowth and alleviate fatigue.